Tag: Open-Source

 So what’s the fuss all about?
 Recently, Google decided to kill JPEG XL support in Chrome.
 A full report follows.

-Trying out Sway and Wayland
+Trying Out Sway and Wayland

 Is Wayland ready for prime time yet?
 Find out here.